EastEnders: Setting

-The Queen Victoria Public House (as it looked from November 1992 to September 2010) is the main focal point of Albert Square (pictured).
+The Queen Victoria Public House (as it looked from November 1992 to September 2010) is the main focal point of Albert Square.

 The central focus of EastEnders is the fictional Victorian square Albert Square in the fictional London Borough of Walford.
 In the show's narrative, Albert Square is a 19th-century street, named after Prince Albert (1819–1861), the husband of Queen Victoria (1819–1901, reigned 1837–1901).
-Thus, central to Albert Square is The Queen Victoria pub (also known as The Queen Vic or The Vic).
+Thus, central to Albert Square is the Queen Victoria pub (also known as the Queen Vic or the Vic).
 The show's producers based the square's design on Fassett Square in Dalston.
 There is also a market close to Fassett Square at Ridley Road.
 The postcode for the area, E8, was one of the working titles for the series.
 The name Walford is both a street in Dalston where Tony Holland lived and a blend of Walthamstow and Stratford—the areas of Greater London where the creators were born.
 Other parts of the square and set interiors are based on other locations.
 The railway bridge is based upon one near BBC Television Centre which carries the Hammersmith & City line over Wood Lane W12, and the Queen Vic on the former College Park Hotel pub in Willesden at the end of Scrubs Lane at the junction with Harrow Road NW10 just a couple of miles from BBC Television Centre.
 The current residents of the Queen Victoria Public House are landlady Kat Moon (Jessie Wallace) and husband Alfie Moon (Shane Richie) as landlord.

 Walford East is a fictional London Underground station for Walford, and a tube map that was first seen on air in 1996 showed Walford East between Bow Road and West Ham, in the actual location of Bromley-by-Bow on the District and Hammersmith & City lines.

 Walford has the postal district of E20.
 It was named as if Walford were part of the actual E postcode area which covers much of east London, the E standing for Eastern.
 E20 was entirely fictional when it was created, as London East postal districts stopped at E18 at the time.
 The show's creators opted for E20 instead of E19 as it was thought to sound better.

 In March 2011, Royal Mail allocated the E20 postal district to the 2012 Olympic Park.
 In September 2011, the postcode for Albert Square was revealed in an episode as E20 6PQ.